Marshmello88/book_website/README.md

 -Yes/Pass

-Can a user re-add an item which was deleted from the cart page?
+Can a user add an item to the cart without logging in?

 -No

-Currently when a user deletes an item, that item cannot be re-added from the shop page.
-This still needs to be worked out.
+At this stage a user can only purchase an item when the user is logged in.
+This obviously diminishes the quality of the user's interaction with the webshop, so in do intend to add the option to buy without having to register the future.

+Does the cart display a message for when a cart is empty?

+-No

+This feature hasn't been added yet but is of course useful to add in the future as it would communicate a message to the user that the cart is empty.

 #Deployment to Heroku